pohouyam/clewcrypt/README.md

   it is possible to override it using the environment variable 'PKCS11_INC'.

-Instructions for Building VeraCrypt for Linux and Mac OS X:
+Instructions for Building ClewCrypt for Linux and Mac OS X:
 -----------------------------------------------------------

-1) Change the current directory to the root of the VeraCrypt source code.
+1) Change the current directory to the root of the ClewCrypt source code.

-2) If you have no wxWidgets shared library installed, run the following command to configure the wxWidgets static library for VeraCrypt and to build it:
+2) If you have no wxWidgets shared library installed, run the following command to configure the wxWidgets static library for ClewCrypt and to build it:

    $ make WXSTATIC=1 WX_ROOT=/usr/src/wxWidgets wxbuild